masq/Blog/making-something-from-nothing.md

 ```
 ORD LAX SEA IAD ATL HNL BOS
 ```
+_Figure 3: A series of three capital letter sequences.
+One interpretation of this might be a list of acronyms for airports in the United States._

 Okay, does this mean anything to you?
 This is much more useful to me.
 Once broken up with spaces like this, I actually recognize those three letter groupings as acronyms for airports in the USA.
 (It's okay if you didn't recognize that, I'm just a freak, it's fine).

 ## Interpreting information
 Great, that's really cool, we can recognize some meaning from a string of what